urbit/docs/reference/vane-apis/behn.md

 `%drip` allows one to delay `gift`s until a timer set for `now` fires.

-For example, say an app is subscribed to updates from Clay.
-If Clay `%give`s updates to the app directly and the app crashes, this may cause Clay to crash as well.
-If instead Clay `%pass`es Behn a `%drip` `task` wrapping the update `gift`, Behn will set a timer for `now` that, when fired, will cause the update `gift` to be given.
-If it causes a crash then it will have been in response to the `%drip` move, thereby isolating Clay from the crash.
-Thus `%drip` acts as a sort of buffer against cascading sequences of crashes.

 `%drip` only handles `gift`s, and can only schedule `gift`s for as soon as possible after the prescribed timer fires.

 #### Accepts